A Deep Dive into Buying a Holiday Let for Landlords and Investors

 - Distances from major towns and cities.
 Is it near enough for a weekend break as well as a holiday?

-- What local amenities there are – such as pubs, restaurants and local shops?
+- What local amenities are there – such as pubs, restaurants and local shops?

 - Things to do – beaches, walks, sporting amenities, arts, cultural and historic places to visit.